A Remake of Bourgain-Brezis-Mironescu Characterization of Sobolev Spaces: Abstract

 \section{Abstract}

-We introduce a class of concentrated $p$-L\'evy integrable functions approximating the unity, which serves as the core tool to characterize the Sobolev spaces and the space of functions of bounded variation in the spirit of Bourgain-Brezis-Mironescu.
-We provide this characterization for a class of unbounded domains satisfying the extension property.
-We also examine the situation where the extension property fails.
+We introduce a large class of concentrated $p$-L\'{e}vy integrable functions approximating the unity, which serves as the core tool from which we provide a nonlocal characterization of Sobolev spaces and the space of functions of bounded variation via nonlocal energies forms.
+It turns out that this nonlocal characterization is a necessary and sufficient criterion to define Sobolev spaces on domains satisfying the extension property.
+We also examine the general case where the extension property does not necessarily hold.
+In the latter case we establish weak convergence of the nonlocal Radon measures involved to the local Radon measures induced by the distributional gradient.